What is automated material handling equipment?

 We suggest developing a centralized automation strategy from the beginning to plan the initial rollout and help determine which use cases to prioritize next.
 Additionally, utilizing the pilot site as a showcase or demonstration site can allow all stakeholders who aren’t yet familiar with the robots and their functionality a chance to see them in action.
 This helps reduce their wariness while increasing adoption and allowing these plant managers and executives to observe the successful deployment and prepare for their future rollouts.

-The many use cases for automated material handling
+The functions of automated material handling

 Overall, automated material handling equipment can be used in a variety of settings, including manufacturing plants, warehouses, and distribution centers.
 It can be used to automate a wide range of tasks.